 ABOUT HARRISBURG UNIVERSITY

-Accredited by the Middle States Commission on Higher Education, Harrisburg University is a private nonprofit university offering bachelor and graduate degree programs in science, technology, and math fields.
-For more information on the University’s affordable demand-driven undergraduate and graduate programs, call 717-901-5146 or email, Connect@HarrisburgU.edu.
-Follow on Twitter (@HarrisburgU) and Facebook (Facebook.com/HarrisburgU.
+Harrisburg University is accredited by the Middle States Commission on Higher Education and is a private, nonprofit university offering bachelor’s and graduate degree programs in the fields of science, technology, and mathematics.
+For additional information about the University’s affordable, demand-driven undergraduate and graduate programs, please call 717-901-5146 or email Connect@HarrisburgU.edu.
+Stay updated by following Harrisburg University on X, LinkedIn, Instagram, and Facebook.